 Students can then choose one subject from the following options (to start in September of Year 10):

 - Classical Civilisation

 - Computing Science

 - Drama/Performing Arts

 Year 9 Key contacts

-Miss Jess Walker – Progress and Welfare Manager for Year 9
+Ms Ruth Davis – Progress and Welfare Manager for Year 9

-Mrs Gillian Gollop – Progress and Welfare Coach for Year 9
+Mr Darren Wall – Progress and Welfare Coach for Year 9

-All Behaviour and Welfare staff are on hand to support students and families.
+Our Behaviour and Welfare team includes coaches and support staff, who are on hand throughout the day to help with a range of pastoral care needs.
 Please do not hesitate to get in touch with one of the team if you require support or advice.
 We aim to create good working relationships between school and home by working together to support students to achieve their full potential.